Stilwell and the American Experience in China, 1911–45: Film adaptations

 Discussion for a possible film adaptation of the book was announced by a meeting between Jianjun Sun, President of the Pegasus Media Group, Michael Shamberg, and Alan Greisman in December 2016.
 The film project is assumed to be supported by the $100 million development fund formed by the Pegasus Media Group and China Film Group.
 Greisman will be represented by Paradigm's Bob Bookman, while Shamberg will be represented by CAA's Jonah Greenberg.

 Awards

-The book won the Pulitzer Prize for General Non-Fiction in 1972.
+The book won the Pulitzer Prize for General Nonfiction in 1972.
 It was also a finalist for the National Book Award for Biography in 1972.